A guide to gifts of equity

 What is a gift of equity?

-So when the owner of a property sells it to a relative below the market value – or for no compensation – the gift is the price difference, which is the financial gift.
+So when the owner of a property sells it to a relative at below market value – or for no compensation – the gift is the price difference.
 For example, let's say the homeowner sells their home to their son.
 The home has a market value of $500,000, and the owner sells it for $350,000.
 In that case, the gift of equity is $150,000.

 Here are some common ways one might see a gift of equity: